monakhandat/CMPE-202-Software-Systems-Engineering/lab10/README.md

 ## Comparison between Lab 1 solution and AspectJ design for Gumball machine

  Running on AspectJ gives an elegant way of working on the same problem statement.
 Also, AspectJ design is more user friendly than what I implemented in Lab 1 for Gumbal machines.
+It is more manageable, modular and easier to debug.
+Its behaviour can be easily changed during runtime too.

  ### Screenshots